kyma-project/api-gateway/docs/user/tutorials/01-70-local-rate-limit.md

 The RateLimit custom resource (CR) allows you to apply local rate limit configuration for specific paths of an exposed application.

 > [!NOTE]
-> Local rate limits apply rate limits to the traffic that go to a workload.
-If configured improperly, an attacker can exhaust all tokens and cause Denial-of-Service attack, making service inaccessible.
+> Local rate limits apply to the traffic that is directed toward a workload.
+If configured improperly, an attacker can exhaust all tokens and cause a Denial-of-Service attack, making the service inaccessible.

 ## Prerequisites